josevalim/portal/README.md

     $ iex --sname room2 -S mix

-> Note: if you want to start this session in another computer, you just need to have the same source code on both machines and guarantee there is a file named `~/.erlang.cookie` on both machines with the exact the same content.
+> Note: if you want to start this session in another computer, you just need to have the same source code on both machines and guarantee there is a file named `~/.erlang.cookie` on both machines with the exact same content.

 The Agent API out of the box allows us to do cross-node requests.
 All we need to do is to pass the node name where the named agent we want to reach is running when invoking the `Portal.Door` functions.
 For example, let's reach the blue door in room1: